 Lives and livelihoods depend on the accurate verbatim capture of testimony in legal proceedings.
-Attorneys can have confidence that Esquire Deposition Solutions will assign court reporters to your job that are skilled professionals who operate with the utmost confidentiality.
-As officers of the court, Esquire’s court reporters will impartially capture the record with speed and accuracy and ensure you receive an accurate transcript that preserves an exact record of your legal proceeding.
+Law firms can have confidence that Esquire Deposition Solutions will assign court reporters to your job that are skilled professionals who operate with the utmost confidentiality.
+As officers of the court, Esquire’s court reporters will impartially capture the record with speed and accuracy and ensure law firms receive an accurate transcript that preserves an exact record of the legal proceeding.

 Court Reporters Are Guardians of the Record

 Official transcripts produced by professional court reporters are key to safeguarding the legal process.

 Esquire’s highly skilled and certified court reporters capture a verbatim record of your deposition or other legal proceeding.
 Stenographic court reporters are highly trained to produce accurate transcripts of depositions, hearings, and trials by: